 OPI's Stay at Home Guide #4: How to Safely Remove Dip Nails and Acrylics

-We know things are strange right now, so we’re back with another useful tip to hopefully brighten your day.
-If you’ve been following along, we’ve been answering your questions so you can give your nails the best care possible while you’re staying home, and today, we’re talking dip and acrylic.
+If you’ve been following along with our Stay at Home Guide recently, we’ve been taking the time to answer your questions so you can give your nails the best care possible while you’re staying home, and today, we’re talking dip and acrylic.

 - Cotton balls or cotton pads